posl/iArch/documentation.md

 ![Generated FSP](../images/generated_fsp_dialog.png)

-## Generation/Synchronisation support among Archface-U, model diagrams, and Java code
+## Generation/Synchronisation support among Archface-U, model diagrams and Java code

 Every time you add/remove the uncertainty to/from the model, both Archface-U and the model diagrams should be updated simultaneously.
 However, sometimes the relationship among them is disturbed.